 When we talk about cannabis, we can say that there is relatively little more than what is seen by the naked eye.
-If you crave the flowers, at a certain period, you may have questioned yourself about the very popular weed crystals.
+If you crave the flowers, at a certain period, you may have questioned yourself about the very popular weed crytals do they really exist?
 You may have asked whether they do really exist.

 Well, the answer is yes.
 They are the very little crystals that are likely to wrap the buds and leaves of any strain.
 They are likely glossy, gummy, and always emanate the most incredible scent.
 When taking a closer look, these coverings of frost look like a huge compilation of what are called trichomes.